Omondi-yule-msee/Electrification_cost_curve/README.md

 - sample_output: The directory shows the representative results from the electrification model:
   - ng-1-0_0_0_0_0_0.csv (sample of full results)
   - ng-1-0_0_0_0_0_0_summary.csv (sample of summary results)

+  Note: The standalone system sizing algorithm which estimates the number of people per household has been modified.
+Specifically the number of people per household is now estimated by dividing the number of new connections(within a cluster) and not the total cluster population, by the number of people per household.

 Guidelines on how to use the model can be found on the Global electrification platform: https://gep-onsset.readthedocs.io/en/latest/Scenario%20run.html